 I believe in Inbox Zero.
 I always have, even before I knew it was a “thing.”
 That’s why I’m sharing how I get rid of email clutter.

 It was important to keep on top of my emails when I was working a fast-paced job as an insurance broker.
 It’s important for me to keep on top of all the emails coming in from the kids’ school, from sports teams, and from family.
 And more than ever, it’s important for me to keep on top of my business-related emails (which come from blog readers, customers, PR firms, and everyone else you can ever imagine!).

 Staying on top of my emails isn’t easy, though, and if you’ve ever sent me an email…you might already know this.
 I feel like I’m always running a few days behind!
-On some days, I feel like my emails are multiplying like Gremlins…and an inbox full of email (junk mail or not!) is super stressful.
+On some days, I feel like my emails are multiplying like Gremlins…and an inbox full of emails (junk mail or not!) is super stressful.

-Here’s how I get rid of my email clutter and how I stay on top of my email.
+Here’s how I get rid of my email clutter and how I stay on top of my email:

-- If you have a crazy amout of emails that you need to sort through, start with the oldest.
+If you have a crazy amount of emails that you need to sort through, start with the oldest.
 And honestly…if you have months’ and months’ worth of emails that are backed up in your inbox, it’s okay to delete them.
 No one is expecting a response months after they sent you an email.

-- “Roll up” the emails you don’t want to unsubscribe from, but also don’t need to see in your inbox every day.
+“Roll up” the emails you don’t want to unsubscribe from, but also don’t need to see in your inbox every day.
 Again, I use unroll.me (and no, this is NOT a sponsored post for them!).
 Once you connect your email to their free service, you can see ALL of your email subscriptions in one place.
 You can scroll through your subscriptions (many of which you probably have no idea you’re even on…) in alphabetical order and choose to either unsubscribe, leave in your inbox, or “roll up.”
 Everything you choose to roll up will show up in one daily digest from unroll.me in your inbox each day.
-I ALWAYS open this and quickly glance through it to make sure I don’t miss anything important.
+I always open this and quickly glance through it to make sure I don’t miss anything important.

-- Set up a simple filing system.
+Set up a simple filing system.
 I use folders for my emails.
 I have one for family, and then a bunch for work – things like Income and Expenses, Customer Service, etc. As soon as I’m done with an email, I can stick it in the appropriate folder.

-- Routinely clean up your email lists.
+Routinely clean up your email lists.
 Every few weeks, I go in to unroll.me and unsubscribe to things and roll up more emails.
 People are CONSTANTLY adding me to lists – it’s shocking, actually, to log on and see how many new lists I’ve been added to!
 Every time I do this, I am more and more ruthless.
 As a result, the emails in my inbox are now mostly relevant…and not full of junk mail.

 Does this mean I never miss an email and that my response time is stellar?

 Not always.
-But, even though it might take me awhile to get back to someone, I usually do.
+But, even though it might take me a while to get back to someone, I usually do.
 My inbox isn’t a black hole.
 It’s rarely overwhelming (I would have disagreed upon returning from my last vacation…ha).

 Here are some more organizing posts you might like: